 Step 1

-In the bowl of a stand mixer or electric mixer with the paddle attachment, add the butter, brown sugar and white sugar.
-Cream together until light and fluffy.
+In the bowl of a stand mixer or electric mixer with the paddle attachment, add the butter, brown sugar, and white sugar.
+Cream together on medium speed until light and fluffy.
 This should take about 3-4 minutes

 Step 2